 The unsolicited application: the key to Luxembourg's hidden job market

 In such a concentrated market, a large share of positions are filled through networking and direct outreach.
-The unsolicited application lets you precisely target companies (banks, funds, audit firms) and stand out before any job is even posted, in an ecosystem where everyone knows everyone.
+The unsolicited application lets you precisely target banks, funds and firms, and stand out before any job is even posted.

-- You access roles filled without a public ad.
+- You access roles filled without an ad.

 - You target specific companies in a dense ecosystem.